Eveldee/Nobeta-Guides/Any% NMG/README.md

 > Stats before leaving the statue

 Jump directly over the fence in front, then take either left or right at the circular corridor.
 Stick to the inner wall to optimize your trajectory.
 Trigger the cutscene, skip it.
 Run backward (or turn around), jump and hit the mana crystal twice, jump again and hit it only once.
 Start charging Ice magic while walking towards the flames, start running again when reaching max stamina.
 Try to save as much stamina as possible while going up the stairs.
 Break the crystal by using a triple melee attack combo on the ground.
 Skip the cutscene.

+> [!TIP]
+>
+> A small time save was found in this room to climb to the crystal by jumping through the room instead of going up the stairs.
+It saves a few seconds but will require you to manage your stamina more precisely to do the barrier skip just after.
+[Here is a video example of it](https://youtu.be/SBDBd1IsGO8?si=agBtubcKGP29YApC&t=339)

 Wait to reach around 80% stamina, jump on the pedestal and double jump then extension to reach the platform in front.
 Continue in a straight line until the stairs.
 Here you have two choices: either kill the enemies downstairs to disable the magic barrier or try the barrier skip.
 I will only explain the barrier skip here.
 For the barrier skip, you will need to jump onto the arches on the sides (left or right, there's no difference).
 What I like to do is jump directly over the corner stone support half down the stairs and then jump onto the right arch.
 Then I double jump of the arch followed by the two aerial attacks directly, all this while moving a bit on the left without moving the camera.